 If your changes may affect performance, use the provided script to run the

-benchmark suite locally.
+first.
 This script will compare your current

-the main branch and report any improvements or regressions.
+and report any improvements or regressions.

 The benchmark suite takes a while to run, and will report any significant changes to standard output.
 For example, here’s a benchmark comparison between v1.0.0 and v1.6.1 (from @gadomski’s computer):